justdeen/Ping-pong/README.md

 ## 💫Overview
 A lightweight JavaScript-powered ping pong score tracker with automatic winner detection and reset functionality.
-This game allows two players to track their scores and declare a winner based on a predetermined target score.
+This game allows two players to track their scores and declare a winner based on a predefined target score.
 <br>
 <br>
 ## 🪄Features